brandur/sorg/content/nanoglyphs/013-remote.md

 It's been so long that I'll reintroduce myself.
 I'm Brandur.
 This is _Nanoglyph_, a newsletter on software and adjacent practices which you hopefully signed up for, but maybe months ago.
 If you're dubious of that, you can [unsubscribe in one click](%unsubscribe_url%).

+---

 I delayed even longer in sending this issue in an effort to convince Google that I'm not spam.
 Instead of using one of the major newsletter platforms I've jury-rigged my own made up of Go bolts duct taped to Mailgun.
-That was probably a mistake because any sender is already on a knife's edge with the Great Spam Filter, and best practice is to never step out of line.
+It's fun and cheap, but was probably mistake -- any sender is already on a knife's edge with the Great Spam Filter, and best practice is to never step out of line.
 I wrote about [enabling DMARC](/fragments/dmarc) (a standard to help validate an email's origin) in the hopes of assuaging Google, which also touches on related concepts like SPF and DKIM.
 Like a lot of technology, email standards are a veritable acronym soup, but not hard to understand once through the tough exterior.

 ---